KATARINA WENNSTAM

 Her books have been loved by readers and literary critics, and her first book, Flickan och skulden, is now considered a cult book.
 It was nominated for the August Prize for best non-fiction book and awarded the Vilhelm Moberg Scholarship, as well as the Swedish Bar Association's Grand Journalist Prize.

-Her new series Sekelskiftesmorden (The turn-of-the-century murders), marks a turning point in Wennstam's writing, without shifting the focus from women's issues.
+Her new series Sekelskiftesmorden (The Stockholm Murders), marks a turning point in Wennstam's writing, without shifting the focus from women's issues.
 The first book, Dead Women Don't Forgive, was released in the fall of 2023 and the sequel, Dead Man's Woman, was released in the fall of 2024.
+The third book, Lucia is dead, will be published in the fall of 2025.

 GENRE HISTOricAL SUSPENSE